Victoria Park, Hamilton, Bermuda

 Victoria Park is centrally located in the city of Hamilton, Bermuda (Hamilton is also the capital of Bermuda).
 It is a public park that is opened daily to the public during daylight hours.
 It is widely used as an entertainment venue for free concerts and the like.
-There is also a rather attractive bandstand in the middle of the park installed in 1889 in commemoration of Queen Victoria's Golden Jubilee, and renewed in 2008.
+There is also a rather attractive bandstand in the middle of the park, installed in 1889 in commemoration of the Golden Jubilee of Queen Victoria, and renewed in 2008.
 The park also contains attractive flower gardens and several species of endemic plants and trees.
 The park takes up a full block, with a number of benches and public restrooms.
 The park is bordered by Victoria Street, Washington Street, Dundonald Street and Cedar Avenue.
 It is under the administration of the Corporation of Hamilton.

 After the bandstand restoration, the Corporation of Hamilton erected a plaque in the park, with the following inscription: